 The Social Work curriculum is designed to prepare students for transfer into a baccalaureate program and to introduce students to a career that spans the public and private sector.
 Social work provides an opportunity to work with every aspect of society in problem-solving, public policy and human services.

 Students in the program will receive a foundation of knowledge that can lead to some of the following careers:

-Responsibilities of social care workers may include: providing advise and/or counseling to family care givers and patients; providing social services and assistance to improve the social and psychological functioning of children and their families; and assessing and treating individuals with mental, emotional, or substance abuse problems.
+Responsibilities of social care workers may include: providing advice and/or counseling to family caregivers and patients; providing social services and assistance to improve the social and psychological functioning of children and their families; and assessing and treating individuals with mental, emotional, or substance abuse problems.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.